jeanpierobom/jeanpierobom.github.io/_posts/2019-01-08-project-a-introduction.md

 The topic I have chosen for Project A is React Native.
 In this project, I will build a small mobile app that is a YouTube Replica, based on an [amazing tutorial](https://medium.com/react-native-training/react-native-youtube-replica-f378200d91f0) created by Marlon Decosta.

-In addition to React Native, there is also another topics that are covered in this tutorial:
+In more detail, the topics covered in this tutorial are:

+* React Native
+* React Navigation
+* Android emulator
 * YouTube API

 #### Motivation